ahmedgaafer/axis-flights/README.md

 npm run server:dev
 ```

 and wait for it work.
-Then in another terminal
+Then in another terminal cd to the same path

 ```shell
 npx tsx dataGenerator.ts